Cognitive Load in Web Design

 Attention Span

-Users with high cognitive load tend to have shorter attention spans, making it challenging for them to focus on specific elements of a website.
+Users with high cognitive load tend to have shorter attention spans, making it challenging for them to focus on specific words or elements of a website.
 By reducing unnecessary distractions and optimising content visibility, designers can help users maintain their attention longer.

 User Satisfaction

-Cognitive Overload and Its Consequences
+Cognitive Overload and Its Impact on Cognitive Processes

 Increased Bounce Rates